loopbackio/loopback.io/pages/en/lb2/Push-notifications.md

 #### Schedule the push notification request

 {% include note.html content="
 This feature is not yet available.
-When you are ready to deploy your app, contact StrongLoop for more information.
+When you are ready to deploy your app, contact StrongLoop for more information." %}

-" %}

 ### Error handling